958smsm/pair-correlation-function/README.md

 # pair-correlation-function
-compute the pair correlation function of a point dataset.
+compute the pair correlation function of a point dataset using matlab